BrynRamirez/RL-Adaptive-Model-Poisoning-Attacks-in-FL/README.md

 # Adaptive Model Poisoning Attacks in Federated Learning Using Reinforcement Learning
 ## Installation
-Code is ran on **python3.9**, make sure you have python3.9 before executing.
+Requires **python3.9**, make sure you have python3.9 before executing.
+Create a virtual environment before installing the dependencies:
+> python3.9 -m venv venv
+>
+> source venv/bin/activate

 You can install the dependencies with pip3:
 >pip3 install -e
 ## Running the experiment
 server.py is where the code ran.
 To run server.py: